elmarkou/dept-hour-booking-mcp/README.md

 These configuration options are for setting up the Dept Hour Booking MCP server in Visual Studio Code using the Copilot MCP extension.

-The server includes three ready-to-use VS Code MCP configuration examples:

-#### Option 1: Docker Hub (`.vscode/mcp-dockerhub.json`) - Easiest ⭐⭐⭐

-- **🚀 INSTANT SETUP**: Uses pre-built Docker image from Docker Hub
-- **📦 NO BUILD REQUIRED**: No cloning, no building—just use Docker
-- **🌐 UNIVERSAL**: Works anywhere with Docker, no local build needed
-- **⚡ FASTEST**: Skip build time completely
-- **Recommended for most users**: Quick start, no code changes needed

-#### Option 2: Local Docker Build (`.vscode/mcp.json`) - Recommended ⭐⭐
+The recommended solution is to use `.vscode/mcp.json` for your VS Code MCP configuration.
+This option provides automatic Docker image building, clean output, and is perfect for both development and customization.

+**.vscode/mcp.json (Recommended)**

-- **🔥 AUTOMATIC SETUP**: Builds Docker image automatically on first use
+- **Automatic setup**: Builds Docker image automatically on first use
-- **For development only**: Clone the repository if you want to make changes to the code or customize the server
+- **For development and customization**: Clone the repository if you want to make changes to the code
-- **🤫 CLEAN OUTPUT**: Suppresses Docker build warnings for clean MCP experience
+- **Clean output**: Suppresses Docker build warnings for a clean MCP experience
 - Uses `docker-compose` for automatic dependency management
 - More isolated and consistent environment
-- Perfect for development and customization

-#### Option 3: Node.js-based (`.vscode/mcp-nodejs.json`) - For Development ⭐

-- Uses Node.js directly, faster startup after initial build
-- **For advanced development only**: Requires cloning the repository and manual build
-- More reliable for local VS Code integration
-- Easier debugging and development
-- Requires manual `npm install && npm run build` first

-**Both configurations will prompt you for credentials:**
+You will be prompted for credentials:

 - **Dept Client ID**: Your Dept client ID (typically "17")
 - **Dept Client Secret**: Your client secret (contact Dept admin if needed)